E Cigarette Liquid Flavors

-It’s been almost a century since tobacco companies started adding flavorings to make smoking cigarettes a more pleasant experience.
-The original flavor was menthol, and even today, menthol cigarettes account for over 36% of all cigarette sales in the US.
+It's been almost a century since tobacco companies added flavorings to make smoking e cigarette a more pleasant experience.
+The original flavor was menthol and even today; menthol cigarettes account for over 36% of all cigarette sales in the US.

-And while there are numerous new flavors added to cigarettes today, this number cannot even compare to the astonishing volume of unique flavors of e-liquids.
+And while numerous new e cigarette liquid flavors are added to cigarettes today, this number cannot even compare to the significant volume of e cigarette liquid flavors.

-But if you want to enjoy your e-liquid flavors to the fullest, you’ll first need to learn everything there’s to know about them.
-Let’s take a look.
+But if you want to enjoy your e-liquid flavors to the fullest, you'll first need to learn everything there's to know about them.
+So let's take a look.

 Flavorings Are One of the Four Main Ingredients in Vape Juice

-While most new vapers imagine that vape juices are a mixture of who knows what sorts of ingredients, the fact of the matter is that there are only four main ingredients in them.
+While most new vapers imagine that vape juices are a mixture of who knows what sorts of ingredients in vape juice, the fact is that there are only four main ingredients in them.

-You have either PG (propylene glycol) or VG (vegetable glycerin), or more commonly a combination of both, as the base liquid.
-Then, there’s nicotine, which is optional.
-You can choose whether you want your vape juice to contain nicotine, and you can even decide exactly how much nicotine you want.
+You have either PG (propylene glycol) or VG (vegetable glycerin) or, more commonly, a combination of both as the base liquid.
+Then, there's nicotine, which is optional.
+You can choose whether you want your vape juice to contain nicotine and even decide precisely how much nicotine you want.

-Finally, there’s the flavoring, which accounts for up to 10% of the entire e-liquid content.
+Finally, the flavoring accounts for up to 10% of e-liquid content.

 Thousands of E-Liquid Flavors Are Available

-Over 20,000 e-liquids and 250 unique flavor descriptions are available on the market today.
-You have the traditional flavor options such as menthol, cherry, chocolate, grape, and the like, and traditional tobacco or no flavor at all are also available.
+Over 20,000 e-liquids and 250 unique flavor descriptions are available today.
+Of course, additional flavor options such as menthol, cherry, chocolate, grape, and the like, and traditional tobacco or no flavor are also available.
 Still, you can also find more exciting options like apple pie, mango cream, pina colada, and more.

-And, if you don’t like any of the thousands of flavors already available, you can easily mix and match several of them to get something entirely different.
-Zamplebox makes the best vape e liquids with the fullest flavors, so combine a few of their flavors to find the perfect treat for your taste buds.
+And, if you don't like any of the thousands of e liquid flavors already available, you can easily mix and match several of them to get something entirely different.
+Bambino makes the best vape juice with full flavors, so combine a few of their best e liquid flavors to find the perfect treat for your taste buds.

 PG and VG Carry the E-Liquid Flavors Differently

-If getting a strong taste from your e-liquid is your top priority, don’t just look for a specific flavor.
-Pay attention to the PG/VG ratio of your vape juice.
+If getting a solid taste from your e-liquid is your top priority, don't just look for a specific flavor.
+Instead, pay attention to your vape juice's PG/VG ratio.

-VG is a thick liquid that’s primarily designed for producing dense vape clouds.
-It’s clear, boasts a hint of sweetness, and provides a smooth throat hit that you’ll enjoy.
-However, it doesn’t carry the flavor so well.
+VG is a thick liquid primarily designed to produce dense vape clouds.
+It's clear, boasts a hint of sweetness, and provides a smooth throat hit you'll enjoy.
+However, it doesn't carry the flavor so well.

 PG, on the other hand, is a much thinner liquid.
-It’s colorless and odorless, perfect for carrying the flavor and delivering a strong throat hit that can improve your vaping experience.
+It's colorless and odorless, perfect for carrying the flavor and delivering a solid throat hit to improve your vaping experience.

 So, if you want a strong flavor, look for a higher PG ratio.